cwibach/CS-846-Code-Summarization-Excercise/Week5_Evaluation_Code_Summarization.md

 Bad Example (without guidelines):

     % Implementations and experiments for document retrieval using classical IR baselines and pretrained language models (PLMs), plus tools for dataset generation, labeling and evaluation.

+**Why bad example fails:**
+- No detailed summary for the whole repo.
+- The code has not been categorized or summarized by category.
+- No environmental requirements are specified for this repository.